The Illinois Bicentennial is coming up on December 3rd. We became the 21st state to enter the Union on that date in 1818.

 The DuSable/Kinzie Estate

-Visitors to Chicago in 1818 would almost certainly have paid a visit to what was commonly known as the Kinzie house.
+Visitors to Chicago in 1818 would almost certainly have paid a visit to the Kinzie house.
 The house and trading post were originally built around 1790 by Jean Baptiste Point du Sable, a mixed-race trader who is widely regarded as the founder of Chicago.
 According to the bill of sale from 1800, du Sable’s Chicago estate had a spacious log cabin with furniture and paintings, as well as “…two barns, a horse drawn mill, a bakehouse, a poultry house, a dairy, and a smokehouse.”
 Quite the deluxe spread!
 No, but seriously, that was an extremely impressive spread for this region at that time.
-It’s always a pleasure to point out the spot during our Architecture Tour for Design Lovers.
+It’s always a pleasure to point out the spot during our Downtown Bucket List tours.

 A Canadian trader, John Kinzie, moved into the estate with his family in 1803.
 The trading post flourished under his stewardship, though he did flee the area in the 1810s after committing Chicago’s first murder.
 He also may have been a traitorous scoundrel who orchestrated the massacre of the Fort Dearborn massacre to cover up the murder he’d committed.
 Kinzie returned to Chicago after the war, pretended all was fine, and portrayed himself as the founder of Chicago because the actual founders and witnesses were dead.
 Holy shit!